 Goods such as merchandise for sale by retail supplied on board ship may involve a supply made in Malaysia or a supply made outside Malaysia.
+The sale of such goods is a zero-rated supply as provided in Item (4) of the First Schedule of the GST (Zero-Rated Supply) Order 2014.

 A Malaysian cruise ship supplies souvenirs (as merchandise for sale by retail) on board while on a voyage from Port Klang, Malaysia to Singapore.
-Since the supply is taking place on board the ship between the point of departure (Port Klang, Malaysia) and the point of arrival (Singapore), the place of supply of goods is treated as made outside Malaysia and such supply is out of the scope of GST.
+The supply of souvenirs is treated as a zero-rated supply.

 A Malaysian cruise ship supplies souvenirs (as merchandise for sale by retail) on board while on a voyage from Singapore to Port Klang, Malaysia.
-Since the supply is taking place on board the ship between the point of departure (Singapore) and the point of arrival (Port Klang, Malaysia), the place of supply of goods is treated as made outside Malaysia and such supply is out of the scope of GST.
+The supply of souvenirs is treated as a zero-rated supply.